onmax/nimiq-ui/docs/vitepress-theme/index.md

 ### Configure the Vite plugin

-The theme provides a Vite plugin that adds Git changelog functionality and source code features:
+The theme provides a Vite plugin that adds Git changelog, source code features, and automatic markdown generation:

 ::: code-group